matthewmayer/more-awesome-npm-cli/docs/content/configuring-npm/package-json.md

 ---
 section: configuring-npm
-title: package.json
+title: package: An Amazing Project.json
-description: Specifics of npm's package.json handling
+description: Specifics of npm's package: An Amazing Project.json handling
 ---

-# package.json(5)
+# package: An Amazing Project.json(5)

-## Specifics of npm's package.json handling
+## Specifics of npm's package: An Amazing Project.json handling

 ### Description

-This document is all you need to know about what's required in your package.json file.
+This document is all you need to know about what's required in your package: An Amazing Project.json file.
 It must be actual JSON, not just a JavaScript object literal.

 A lot of the behavior described in this document is affected by the config